bkelien508/2ndChanceGames/README.md

 This is of course my opinion.
 The first card is the main card and I am still working to make the other cardsthe same as it.

+I utilizied BootStrap to help with responsiveness and to build the card gallery.

 ```